Free Games On Xbox & PlayStation Consoles For May 2017

 — Larry Hryb ???? (@majornelson) April 21, 2017

 It is worth mentioning that these free Xbox 360 games for the month of May can also be enjoyed on Xbox One, thanks to their Backward Compatibility feature.
 As for the actual Xbox One games going free for the month of May, Xbox Live Gold subscribers are eligible to get Giana Sisters: Twisted Dreams – Director’s Cut and Lara Croft and the Temple of Osiris.
-The former, a quick-paced platformer with an original price tag of $14.99, will be free for the entire month while the latter, an action-adventure game developed by Crystal Dynamics, won’t have its $0 price tag until May 16.
+The former, a quick-paced platformer with an original price tag of $14.99, will be free for the entire month while the latter, an action-adventure game developed by Crystal Dynamics, will be free after May 16.

 Temple of Osiris was released in 2014 as a sequel to Lara Croft and the Guardian of Light.
 It will be free until June 15 and after that, Xbox One owners will have to get it for its usual value of $20.

-Meanwhile, the PlayStation Store is slated for an update on May 2, Tuesday.
+Meanwhile, the PlayStation Store is slated for an update on May 2.
 And given that it’s the first Tuesday of the month, a new set of PlayStation free games will also be offered.
-PS4 owners can opt to download Tales From the Borderlands, a five-part episodic adventure sci-fi based on the Borderlands series as well as Giant Squid Studios and 505 Games’ 2016 adventure video game called Abzu, according to the PlayStation US’ blog post.
+PS4 owners can opt to download Tales From the Borderlands, a five-part episodic adventure sci-fi based on the Borderlands series, as well as Giant Squid Studios and 505 Games’ 2016 adventure video game called Abzu, according to the PlayStation US blog post.

 “ABZÛ is an epic descent into the depths of the sea, where players will explore beautifully rendered ocean environments with fluid swimming controls,” the game’s official page noted.
 “The experience draws inspiration from the deep innate narrative that we all carry within our subconscious: the story of ABZÛ is a universal myth that resonates across cultures,” it added, further saying that ABZÛ is “the ocean of wisdom.”